oherna25/ai201-project2-fitfindr-starter/planning.md

 **What it does:**
 <!-- Describe what this tool does in 1–2 sentences -->
+suggests other items that would look good with the item. uses the new item that found and the current users warddrobe. if the user has no wardrobe yet , create one and then put the item in there. if user provided list of other items they wear use those otherwise use whats in the wardrobe

 **Input parameters:**
 <!-- List each parameter, its type, and what it represents -->